codybarr-thinkful/bookmarks-server/README.md

 Had to refactor to use Postgres / Knex for `POST` and `DELETE` requests.
 Used TDD to write failing tests first then implemented to the routes / services to make them pass.

+**Checkpoint 17**

+Had to refactor to use Postgres / Knex for `PATCH` requests (updating existing bookmarks).
+Also wrote tests for this route.